unaffected/ruthless.heavens/README.md

 ## Winning

-There are four primary win conditions available to every player, every game.
+There are four primary win conditions:

 - All other players have been declared losers.
 - Immortality: Reach the peak of power via the body path
 - Omniscient: Reach the peak of power via the mind path.
 - Transcendent: Reach the peak of power via the soul path.

+## Losing

+There are four primary loss conditions:

+- Another player is declared winner.
+- Death: Your health reaches 0.
+- Comatose: Your manage reaches 0.
+- Hollow: Your essence reaches 0.

 Additionally, there are many secondary win conditions that may come into effect under a variety of situations, such as when specific cards are played or specific events are revealed during the Heaven's Whim event phase.